games647/Minecraft-Blocked-Servers/ReadMe.md

 ### In Minecraft 1.9.3 r3

-It looks like the code has been removed
+It looks like that the code has been removed